 The best way to store pumpkin cookies is in an airtight container.
 Storing pumpkin cookies in the fridge of the freezer will definitely make them last longer.

 Yes, you can freeze these pumpkin cookies.
 Not only can you freeze the unbaked dough balls, but you can also freeze the baked cookies.
-This cookies recipe freezes beautifully.
+This cookie recipe freezes beautifully.

 Canned pumpkin is essentially canned pumpkin puree.
-Be careful to not use pumpkin pie filling which is already sweetened and spices are added.
+Be careful to not use pumpkin pie filling, which is already sweetened and includes added spices like cinnamon and nutmeg.

 You can tell when your pumpkin cookies are done because they will puff up in the oven and the edges will be ever so slightly golden brown.
 You don't have to worry too much about under baking because there is no egg in this recipe.

 Adding baking soda to cookies adds to the fluffy texture.
-Baking soda releases CO
+Baking soda releases CO2, puffing the cookies into delectable bites of yummy that melt in your mouth.

 Other Holiday Cookie Recipes That You’ll Love